New Politics (band): History

 After writing songs together for three years for their respective solo albums (which were never produced), Boyd and Hansen realized they had a group forming.
-In 2009, the duo sent two of their songs ("Stress" and "Money") in to the Danish National Radio P3's Karriere Kanonen ("Career Cannon") competition.
-Of the 973 bands that entered, New Politics was one of 42 selected to perform—despite not yet being an official band, and not having selected the final line-up.
+In 2009, the duo entered with two of their songs, "Stress" and "Money", in the Danish National Radio P3's Karriere Kanonen ("Career Cannon") competition.
+Of 973 bands, New Politics was among 42 selected to perform, despite not yet being an official band, and not having selected the final line-up.
 Boyd and Hansen hired Poul Amaliel to play drums.
 The new trio were among the top four winners and went on to play in a major music festival in Denmark.

 In November 2009, New Politics signed with RCA.
-After a brief UK tour, the trio went on to do a nationwide US tour.
-Because of the group's new record deal with RCA, they decided to move to the United States.
+After a brief UK tour, the trio went on a nationwide US tour.
+Because of the group's new record deal with RCA, they moved to the United States.
 They currently reside in a loft apartment in Williamsburg, Brooklyn, New York.

 The band performed at the South by Southwest festival in March 2010.
 On 13 July 2010, they released their first album, the self-titled New Politics.
-It featured ten tracks, including their hit single "Yeah Yeah Yeah".
+It featured ten tracks, including the hit single "Yeah Yeah Yeah".
 An official video was filmed in New York City for this single.
-The album received a mixed review from Allmusic, who thought that the band's influences were too obvious.
+The album received a mixed review from Allmusic, noting the band's influences were too obvious.
 They embarked on a 30-date tour of the US to promote the album, and supported Thirty Seconds to Mars on the Into the Wild Tour in September and October 2010.
-They made a second video for their single, "Dignity", and released it on Myspace.com on 8 October 2010.
-Like "Yeah Yeah Yeah," this video was also filmed in New York City.
-In autumn of 2010, drummer Poul Amaliel left the band to return to Denmark.
+They made a second video for their single "Dignity", and released it on Myspace.com on 8 October 2010.
+Like "Yeah Yeah Yeah," this video was filmed in New York City.
+In autumn of 2010, Amaliel left the band to return to Denmark.

-On 26 November 2012, a song titled "Harlem" was promoted as the first single from their second album, A Bad Girl in Harlem, released on 21 May 2013.
-In late 2013, New Politics' "Harlem" broke onto U.S. alternative radio, and would briefly impact contemporary hit radio in the United States later on.
-Harlem peaked at number four on the U.S. Billboard Alternative Airplay chart, making it their highest ranking song on any Billboard chart.
+On 26 November 2012, their song "Harlem" was promoted as the first single from their second album, A Bad Girl in Harlem, released on 21 May 2013.
+In late 2013, New Politics' "Harlem" broke into U.S. alternative radio, and briefly impacted contemporary hit radio in the United States later on.
+Harlem peaked at number four on the U.S. Billboard Alternative Airplay chart, their highest ranking song on any Billboard chart.

-From 18 January – 15 May 2013, The trio toured along with American alternative rock duo Twenty One Pilots during the Winter and Spring portions of their Trips for Concerts 2013 tour.
-The band also served as the opening act for pop-punk band Fall Out Boy during their Save Rock and Roll Spring Tour from 28 May – 26 June 2013.
+From 18 January–15 May 2013, the trio toured along with Twenty One Pilots during the winter and spring portions of their Trips for Concerts 2013 tour.
+They also opened for pop-punk band Fall Out Boy during their Save Rock and Roll Spring Tour from 28 May–26 June 2013.
 On 21 July 2013, New Politics performed "Harlem" at Guy Code Honors at Comic-Con.
-The band served as the opening act for Pink during her The Truth About Love Tour at select dates until 6 November 2013.
+The band opened for Pink during her The Truth About Love Tour at select dates until 6 November 2013.